Bill paying is something all adults need to do, yet we don’t really teach our kids how. Here’s ideas for how to teach kids how to pay bills.

 3. Use Practice Paying Bills Worksheets

-There are some practice paying bills worksheets that can help students and kids wrap their heads around the process (and to reinforce some of the activities from above).
+There are some practice paying bills worksheet pdfs that can help students and kids wrap their heads around the process (and to reinforce some of the activities from above).

 - ConsumerFinance.gov’s Paying Bills Worksheets (Recommended Age 11-14)